mirandrom/mcgill-nlp.github.io/README.md

 For any type of page or post (publication, blog post, course description), we use something called ["Front Matters"](https://jekyllrb.com/docs/front-matter/) to tell Jekyll about the purpose of the file.
 This is a block of YAML text at the beginning of the file.
 The rest of the file is regular [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ## Modify pages

+> ![WARNING]
+> This section is for advanced users.
+You will likely not need it unless you are intend to maintain this website or fix specific issues with page rendering

 To modify a page, navigate to [_pages](_pages/) and update the desired file.
 If you add a new file, you will also need to edit the [_data/navigation.yml](_data/navigation.yml) file with the correct relative URL.